 Read below all the questions and Dr. Amira's kind replies:

-- Shall we be afraid from an outbreak of that newly discovered SARS-like virus during current Hajj season?
+- Shall we be afraid from an outbreak of newly discovered viruses during current Hajj season?

 Fear and panic are the number one enemy of your immune system.
 It is highly important not to panic or worry.
 Stress and worry are proven to greatly undermine our immunity.
 Enjoy the moment and cherish your spiritual journey with a deep belief that: "Never will we be struck except by what Allah has decreed for us; He is our protector."
 And upon Allah let the believers rely."
 (At-Taubah 9: 51).
 This of course does not mean neglecting to take our precautions and follow the worldly means for prophylaxis and/or healing.
 For more on those, please refer to question 3 below.

 And, remember, as long as you are fit, the viruses won't stand a chance in shaa Allah, so start taking care of your health early on before departure.
 Eat healthy, exercise, get enough sleep and rest. and follow the prevention methods to the best of your ability.